ktwugoat/LEAD-UTexas/people/current.md

 <br>

 <img src="/people/images/0KW_Profile_4_3.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">Koutian Wu is a first-year Ph.D. student at the LEAD Group.
-He previously graduated from the School of Earth and Space Sciences at the University of Science and Technology of China (USTC), Class of 2020.
-He is interested in enhancing the capability of land-climate models, and ultimately wants to combine in-situ measurements, remote sensing, and kilometer-scale modeling to uncover and tackle emerging climate challenges for humanity.
-He is currently working on integrating rock moisture and wood moisture into the hydrological cycle using the Noah-MP model.
-He attended the AGU Fall Meeting 2023 and attended the poster session as the first author.
-Additionally, he has presented case studies as an undergraduate representative at conferences like the Top Innovative Talents Symposium (Tsinghua University) and has spoken at the USTC seminar hosted by the National Natural Science Foundation of China.
-Koutian Wu has been awarded the "Outstanding Undergraduate Honor" and the title of "Excellent Graduate" by USTC.</span>
+<span style="font-size: 15px !important; color: #555;">Koutian Wu is a first-year Ph.D. student in the LEAD Group at UT Austin.
+He is interested in enhancing the capabilities of land-climate models, and ultimately aims to combine kilometer-scale modeling, in-situ measurements, and remote sensing to address emerging climate challenges.
+Currently, Koutian is working on integrating rock moisture and wood moisture into the hydrological cycle using the Noah-MP model.</span>

+<span style="font-size: 15px !important; color: #555;">Koutian presented his undergraduate work at the AGU 2023, where he was the first author in a poster session.
+He has presented case studies at the Top Innovative Talents Symposium at Tsinghua University.</span>

+<span style="font-size: 15px !important; color: #555;">Koutian graduated from the School of Earth and Space Sciences at the University of Science and Technology of China (USTC) in 2024.
+He has been recognized with the "Outstanding Undergraduate Honor" and the title of "Excellent Graduate" by USTC.</span>

 <br><br><br><br>